 If you really want to put apple flavor on the table, you can serve the pork and cabbage with a side of apple sauce in addition to topping it with the sauce.
 I had some apple sauce with a bit of the leftover pork tenderloin with cabbage for the following night’s supper.
 It was a flavorful addition that reminded me of the pork chops with apple sauce we often had as a kid.

 For another pork and cabbage combo, featuring the more humble pork chops, try our pork and cabbage skillet recipe.
+And another great tenderloin recipe to try is our Maple Pork Tenderloin, with a pretty similar flavor profile to this recipe.
+For a different pork dish, try our Pork Tenderloin Pasta recipe.

 We opened the 2015 Winnings Riesling, from von Winning in the Pfalz region of Germany.
 I get petrol on the nose and a whiff of wet stone.
 Classic green apple fruit, with a touch of lychee.
 Good minerality and acidity, a very food friendly wine!